yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-I am currently an research assistant at [Institute of Software Chinese Academy of Sciences](http://english.is.cas.cn/), Beijing, where I work on deep video inpainting and diffusion-based generative model.
-Before that, I received my master degree from [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) under the guidance of Prof. Tiejian Luo, in June 2022.
+I am currently a research assistant at [Institute of Software Chinese Academy of Sciences](http://english.is.cas.cn/), Beijing, where I work on deep video inpainting and diffusion-based generative models.
+Before that, I received my master's degree from [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) under the guidance of Prof. Tiejian Luo, in June 2022.

+<p style='color:red'>I am searching for a PhD position in 2023.</p>

 ## Research Interests

 I'm broadly interested in the field of computer vision and machine learning.
-Specifically, I currently focus on image/video generation and restoration, text-driven image manipulation.
+Specifically, I currently focus on image/video generation and restoration, and text-driven image manipulation.

 ## News